Contact Me For Products, Product Requests or Training Related to Specific Books or Topics Listed Below

 Faster Neuronal Connections ≈ " Talent " & Exceptional Performance at ANYTHING

 This is one of my favorites.
-This & the Talent Code are great because they're scientific subjects covered by professional writers, rather than by scientists, few of whom are good popular authors in their own expertise.
+This & The Power of Habit are great because they're scientific subjects covered by professional writers, rather than by scientists, few of whom are good popular authors in their own expertise.

 This book is very accessible & actionable for most readers with just enough science, & lots of great stories to illustrate the prinsiples he teaches in this book.